magnusdanielson/magnusdanielson.github.io/_posts/2023-04-15-using-webpack-5-when-building-spfx.md

 ## Try it out

-Now let's try this out.
-Detailed description of the complete setup follows after this.
-Open a terminal in the root of the project and start it is you always do.
+To test the setup, open a terminal in the root of the project and run:

 ```c
 gulp serve
 ```

-Open the workbench and add the webpart just to verify that the regular build is still working.
-Then open another terminal and execute below command.
+Add the web part in the workbench to verify that the regular build still works.
+Then open another terminal and run:

 ```c
 gulp buildwp5 --watch